Body

 • Visit by Family Member/Friend during hospitalization

-• $2,500 Emergency Return Home in the event of death or life threatening illness of a parent or sibling
+• $2,500 Emergency Return Home in the event of death or life-threatening illness of a parent or sibling

 Travel Assistance